 Grief and Loss

+We move through grief by tending it.
+Tending our losses transforms and deepens us in ways that are unimaginable, and yet common to all of humanity.
 Grief work is the most sacred, humbling, humanizing, painful, transformative, soulful work there is.
 There really are not enough words to express how powerful it is to move through a major life loss while staying conscious and awake.
 Nor are there words to adequately describe the changes grief brings to one’s sense of self, of purpose, and of meaning in life.
-Grief transforms and deepens us in ways that are unimaginable, and yet common to all of humanity.
-All of us, as humans, will experience loss in this lifetime – there is no way out.
-Indeed, grief is the price of a life well-lived.
-If we are fully engaged in the struggle to be who we are, in connection with others and the world, then we will at some point experience loss.

 You might be thinking, “well, that stinks.”
 You are right!
 It totally stinks, but if we can befriend our pain with compassion and care, then this pain becomes transformative and meaningful.
 This can be challenging, if not impossible, to see when you are in the thick of a loss, whether it is the loss of a loved one, a relationship, an identity, or a circumstance.
 This is why counseling might be just the thing to support you through a process that can make you feel like you are lost in the woods.